SumoLogic/sumologic-documentation/docs/cse/rules/write-outlier-rule.md

 **Outlier Model Configuration**
 * **Detect an outlier for the** `count`

-   When the aggregation is selected to run for `count`, the count of the occurrences of the rule expression aggregated against the entity defined in the baseline configuration is used to build the normal behavior baseline and look for Outlier.
+   When the `count` function is used, the occurrences of rule expression on each record is used to build the normal behavior baseline.
+You do not need to input a record filed in case of `count`.

    For all the other aggregation types, the Record field is an expected input.
-The allowed aggregation options are:
-   * `count`
-   * `min`
-   * `max`
-   * `sum`
-   * `count_distinct`
-   * `avg`

 * **Model Sensitivity Threshold**: 3
 * **Minimum Count Value**: 10